kikeflores96/rayleigh_benard_rom/README.md

 ## 5. Build the ROM from scratch

 If you want to recompute the ROM tensors for a different resolution or domain, use the build scripts.
-This step is computationally expensive for large mode counts and is **not required** to reproduce the paper results, since precomputed files are provided.

 ### Uncoupled ROM